First Mission scratched from Preakness by vet 36 hours before Triple Crown race

 BALTIMORE (AP) — Brad Cox-trained First Mission has been scratched from the Preakness on the advice of veterinarians, taking one of the top contenders out of the Triple Crown race 36 hours before post time.

-“We are obviously very disappointed, but the welfare of the horse is our utmost concern, and we are going to take the necessary steps to determine the best course of action to get him back on the track,” Godolphin USA bloodstock director Michael Banahan said.
-“It’s unfortunate, but we know he’s a very talented horse and I’m sure we’ll have big days down the road with him.”
+Godolphin USA bloodstock director Michael Banahan said examination of First Mission at Pimlico Race Course “was sort of inconclusive.”

+“They thought that he was maybe not quite 100% on his left hind and tried to figure that out, do some diagnostics, something on the track there, which was difficult to do,” Banahan told The Associated Press in a phone interview.
+“The veterinary scrutiny is very heightened on the big days.
+Obviously they saw something that they were concerned about. … Brad is conservative and cautious, as well.
+When they thought that there was maybe a little issue, we said we’d just have to collaborate with them and go with their advice.”

-Godolphin said First Mission would be evaluated further by Dr. Larry Bramlage at Rood and Riddle hospital in Kentucky.
+First Mission is set to go to Kentucky to be evaluated further next week by Dr. Larry Bramlage at Rood & Riddle Equine Hospital in Lexington.

+“We decided the best thing for the welfare of the horse was not to take any chances and get him evaluated fully and see where we are and see what we need to do to get him back on track again,” Banahan said.
+“Our utmost concern from an owner perspective, and the same with Brad from a trainer’s perspective is the best care of the horse and the welfare of the horse.
+And when there was a little bit of a concern there, we felt what we needed to do was pull him from the race and get him evaluated fully and see what we have.”

 The removal of First Mission leaves seven horses in the field for the $1.65 million race.
 He was the early second choice at odds of 5-2 behind only 8-5 favorite Mage, who won the Kentucky Derby.